JuilienH/Control-charts-in-Power-BI/README.md

 ![r](https://user-images.githubusercontent.com/22305109/235180835-6cd6c015-83bb-45d9-a05d-aed9f92e7df2.PNG)

 The common glitch in using the quick measure is: There will have rolling averages calculated at the future dates when the data hasn't existed.
 Of course, different built may have other problems.
-To fix this, I conditional return values when the date is after today as below:
+To fix this, I conditionally return values when the date is after today as below:

 ```
 Rolling average =